Kong/swrv/README.md

 cache while also revalidating so users are always getting the most up to date data.

 ### How can I refetch swrv data to update it

-Swrv fetcher functions can be triggered on-demand by using the `mutate` [return value](https://github.com/Kong/swrv/#return-values).
+Swrv fetcher functions can be triggered on-demand by using the `revalidate` [return value](https://github.com/Kong/swrv/#return-values).
 This is useful when there is some event that needs to trigger a revalidation such a PATCH request that updates the initial GET request response data.

 ## Contributors ✨